Sahitya21/Project-1/README.md

 2. Connecting to EC2 Instances Using Git Bash
 Once your instances are running, you can connect to them using Git Bash with the SSH key pair that you downloaded.

-Open Git Bash:On your local machine
-Navigate to the Directory with the Key Pair:
-Use the following SSH command to connect to each instance connect to your EC2 instance using Git Bash: now ready to install and configure the necessary CI/CD tools on each instance.
+now ready to install and configure the necessary CI/CD tools on each instance.

 3.Tool Installation on Each Instance

-1.Jenkins Instance: Installing Java, Git, Maven, Jenkins, and Docker --Update the package list:
+1.Jenkins Instance: Installing Java, Git, Maven, Jenkins, and Docker

+--Update the package list:
 >>sudo yum update -y